cognitedata/reveal/viewer/reveal.api.md

 // @public
 export type WellKnownUnit = 'Meters' | 'Centimeters' | 'Millimeters' | 'Micrometers' | 'Kilometers' | 'Feet' | 'Inches' | 'Yards' | 'Miles' | 'Mils' | 'Microinches';

-// Warnings were encountered during analysis:
-//
-// dist/packages/api/src/public/migration/types.d.ts:108:9 - (ae-forgotten-export) The symbol "EdlOptions" needs to be exported by the entry point index.d.ts
-// dist/packages/api/src/public/types.d.ts:17:5 - (ae-forgotten-export) The symbol "RenderOptions" needs to be exported by the entry point index.d.ts
-// dist/packages/api/src/public/types.d.ts:25:9 - (ae-forgotten-export) The symbol "InternalRevealCadOptions" needs to be exported by the entry point index.d.ts
-// dist/packages/api/src/utilities/ViewStateHelper.d.ts:18:5 - (ae-forgotten-export) The symbol "ClippingPlanesState" needs to be exported by the entry point index.d.ts
-// dist/packages/tools/src/Measurement/types.d.ts:29:5 - (ae-forgotten-export) The symbol "DistanceToLabelDelegate" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)